netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 Installation
 ============

-Install the module according to the instructions from the file *readme.md* which you can find in the module package.
+Install the extension according to the instructions from the file *readme.md* which you can find in the module package.
 It is very important to follow all steps exactly as shown there.
 Do not skip any steps.